The Deep History of Your Apps: Steve Jobs, NeXTSTEP, and Early Object-Oriented Programming

 Objective-C was created in the 1980s by Brad Cox to add Smalltalk-style object-orientation to traditional, procedure-oriented C programs.1 It had a few significant advantages over Smalltalk.
 Programs written in Smalltalk could not stand alone.
 To run, Smalltalk programs had to be installed along with an entire Smalltalk runtime environment—a virtual machine, much like Java programs today.
 This meant that Smalltalk was very resource intensive, using significantly more memory, and running often slower, than comparable C programs that could run on their own.
 Also like Java, Smalltalk programs had their own user interface conventions, looking and feeling different than other applications on the native environment on which they were run.
 (Udell, 1990) By re-implementing Smalltalk’s ideas in C, Cox made it possible for Objective-C programmers to organize their program’s architecture using Smalltalk’s higher level abstractions while fine-tuning performance-critical code in procedural C, which meant that Objective-C programs could run just as fast as traditional C programs.
 Moreover, because they did not need to be installed alongside a Smalltalk virtual machine, their memory footprint was comparable to that of C programs, and, being fully native to the platform, would look and feel the same as all other applications on the system.
 (Cox, 1991) A further benefit was that Objective-C programs, being fully compatible with C, could utilize the hundreds of C libraries that had already been written for Unix and other platforms.
 This was particularly advantageous to NeXT, because NeXTSTEP, being based on Unix, could get a leg up on programs that could run on it.
 Developers could simply “wrap” an existing C code base with a new object-oriented GUI and have a fully functional application.
 Objective-C’s hybrid nature allowed NeXT programmers to have the best of both the Smalltalk and C worlds.

 What value would this combination have for software developers?
 As early as the 1960s, computer professionals had been complaining of a “software crisis.”
 A widely distributed graph predicted that the costs of programming would eclipse the costs of hardware as software became ever more complex.
 (Slayton, 2013, pp. 155–157) Famously, IBM’s OS/360 project had shipped late, over-budget, and was horribly buggy.
 (Ensmenger, 2010, pp. 45–47, 205–206; Slayton, 2013, pp. 112–116) IBM produced a report claiming that the best programmers were anywhere up to twenty-five times more productive than the average programmer.
 (Ensmenger, 2010, p.
 19) Programmers, frequently optimizing machine code with clever tricks to save memory or time, were said to be practitioners of a “black art” (Ensmenger, 2010, p.
 40) and thus impossible to manage.
-Concern was so great that in 1968 NATO convened a conference of computer scientists at Garmisch, Switzerland to see if software programming could be turned into a discipline more like engineering.
+Concern was so great that in 1968 NATO convened a conference of computer scientists at Garmisch, West Germany to see if software programming could be turned into a discipline more like engineering.
 In the wake of the OS/360 debacle, CHM Fellow Fred Brooks, the IBM manager in charge of OS/360, wrote the seminal text in software engineering, The Mythical Man-Month.
 In it, Brooks famously outlined what became known as Brooks’ law—that after a software team reaches a certain size (and thus as the complexity of the software increases), adding more programmers will actually increase the cost and delay its release.
 Software, Brooks claimed, is best developed in small “surgical” teams led by a chief programmer, who is responsible for all architectural decisions, while subordinates do the implementation.
 (Brooks, 1995)

 By the 1980s, the problems of cost and complexity in software remained unsolved.
 It appeared that the software industry might be in a perpetual state of crisis.
 In 1986, Brooks revisited his thesis and claimed that, despite modest gains from improved programming languages, there was no single technology, no “silver bullet” that could, by itself, increase programmer productivity by an order of magnitude—the 10x improvement that would elevate average programmers to the level of exceptional ones.
 (Brooks, 1987) Brad Cox begged to differ.
 Cox argued that object-oriented programming could be used to create libraries of software objects that developers could then buy off-the-shelf and then easily combine, like a Lego set, to create programs in a fraction of the time.
 Just as interchangeable parts had led to the original Industrial Revolution, a market for reusable, off-the-shelf software objects would lead to a Software Industrial Revolution.
 (Cox, 1990a, 1990b) Cox’s Objective-C language was a test bed for just such a vision, and Cox started a company, Stepstone, to sell libraries of objects to other developers.